MattRyanCo/simple-urls-legacy/README.md

 And, by avoiding page based redirects, which is the current trend in masking affiliate links, we avoid any issues with permalink conflicts, and therefore avoid any performance issues.

+Note, the Lasso / Lasso Lite version of Simple URLs must be deactivated to use this legacy version of the plugin.
+A notice to this effect is displayed in the admin if you activate this version while the Lasso / Lasso Lite version is active.

 - Upload the entire `simple-urls-legacy` folder to the `/wp-content/plugins/` directory
 - DO NOT change the name of the `simple-urls-legacy` folder
 - Activate the plugin through the 'Plugins' menu in WordPress